Restoration Practices and Updates

 What does hard surface winter restoration look like?

 Depending on the hard surface, CenterPoint Energy crews will apply asphalt or concrete restoration to the areas affected by CenterPoint Energy’s construction.
 If the temperature is unconducive to concrete restoration, the crews will apply asphalt to the affected surface.
-The crews will return in the spring to replace the asphalt with concrete.
+The crews will return in the spring to replace the asphalt with the appropriate permanent materials.

 What does soft surface winter restoration look like?